tsamsiyu/Besu-troubleshooting/README.md

-> Every time you re-generate keys, you have to change manually set new value into bootnodes property in net/config.toml file
+> Every time you re-generate keys, you have to manually set new value into bootnodes property in net/config.toml file

 Get last block number:
 ```shell